capi5k/capi5k/README.md

 ```

-First the needed gems, we assume that bundle is installed.
+We assume that bundle is installed.
 We encourage to use rvm or rbenv to manage your ruby environment.
 ```
 capi5k-init ➤ bundle install
 [...]